Nourbakhsh-Rad/Arduino_SNMP/README.md

 It does let you pass in any UDP Client though, so it theoretically will work in any network environment.

 Pull requests/comments are welcome

+#
+USE NEW VERSION OF Arduino_SNMP @ https://github.com/0neblock/Arduino_SNMP